stuarteberg/graph-tool/doc/demos/inference/inference.rst

    # Now we run 1000 sweeps of the MCMC

-   dS, nmoves = state.mcmc_sweep(niter=1000)
+   dS, nattempts, nmoves = state.mcmc_sweep(niter=1000)

    print("Change in description length:", dS) print("Number of accepted vertex moves:", nmoves)

 .. testoutput:: nested-model-averaging

-   Change in description length: 23.368680...
+   Change in description length: 10.744544...
-   Number of accepted vertex moves: 46167
+   Number of accepted vertex moves: 50702

 Similarly to the the non-nested case, we can use :func:`~graph_tool.inference.mcmc_equilibrate` to do most of the boring